galan/repow/README.md

 * **cleanup** - non-destructive cleanup of remotely deleted or archived repositories.
 * **update** - checks, fetches and pulls all of your local repositories in parallel and prints condensed commit messages.

 Beside, repow encourages the concept of self-contained repositories by defining a `repo.yaml` manifest file, that contains meta-information about the repository content.
-These information are used to automatically update the repository in the provider (eg. gitlab) with topics, description, configuration, etc..
+These information are used to automatically update the repository at the hoster (eg. gitlab) with topics, description, configuration, etc..

 Commands utilizing the manifest-file:
 * **validate** - Validating the manifest-file (existince, patterns, usernames, etc.)